Ease of Use6.2/10

 Garmin e-log was one of the first units on the market.
 And this device is currently one of the very few eld solutions available without the monthly subscription.

-Further, we would like to provide answers to many questions posed by drivers regarding the Garmin electronic logbook in the extensive FAQ section.
+Further, we have provided answers to many questions posed by drivers regarding the Garmin electronic logbook in the extensive FAQ section.
 The questions were directed to our staff by truck drivers from across the country.

 Easy to Operate